Owerre/imbalanced-learning/canada-collision/README.md

 ![fig1](image/fig9.png)

-This figure shows that young people caused the most fatal collision
+This figure below shows that young people caused the most fatal collision
 ![fig3b](image/fig3b.png)

-This figure show that fatality rate is increased in older people
+This figure below show that fatality rate is increased in older people
 ![fig3a](image/fig3a.png)

 ## Dimensionality Reduction